kbhff/eggplant/README.rst

 =================

-`Read our documentation <http://eggplant.readthedocs.org/en/latest/contributing.html>`_ to get started reporting bugs, developing code etc. The project description, organisation and goals are on `our GitHub project page <http://kbhff.github.io/eggplant/>`_.
+`Read our documentation <http://eggplant.readthedocs.org/en/latest/contributing.html>`_ to get started reporting bugs, developing code etc. The project description, organisation and goals are on `our website eggplant.dk <http://eggplant.dk/>`_.
 The list of tickets is available on our `Pivotal Tracker <https://www.pivotaltracker.com/n/projects/1337462>`_.

 *Write code, write tests, have fun.*